 |Travel||Kensal Green is on the Bakerloo Line in Travelcard Zone 2.|

 Guided tours are on Sundays at 2pm (1st and 3rd Sundays only in winter) and cost £7.
-There is also an annual open day.
+There is also a highly recommended annual open day in early July.

 Cemetery Opening Times: 9am (Sun & BH: 10am) to 6pm (Winter: 5pm, BH: 3pm)

 The Mason's Arms.
 Great 19thC. pub, nice food, real ales, beer garden, between the entrance and the tube station.
 Recommended.

 After the walk, we would love to get your feedback

 National Rail: 03457 48 49 50 • Travelline SE (bus times): 0871 200 2233 (12p/min) • TFL (London) : 0343 222 1234

 |Copyright||© Saturday Walkers Club.
 All Rights Reserved.
 No commercial use.
 No copying.
 No derivatives.
 Free with attribution for one time non-commercial use only. www.walkingclub.org.uk/site/license.shtml|

 The directions for this walk are also in a PDF (link above) which you can download on to a Kindle, tablet, or smartphone.
 OpenStreetMap (not OS) mapping is used in the PDF for licence reasons.

 - Coming out of the tube station, go right (west).
 Pass the Mason's Arms (pub).
 The Cemetery entrance is on your left.